ArkZ10/NASA-APACO/README.md

   - `GLDS-25_array_differential_expression_GLMicroArrayData.txt`: Differential expression data for the GLDS-25 array.
   - `multiqc_data_379.json`: MultiQC report data for dataset 379, used for quality control of sequencing results or similar metrics.
   - `multiqc_data_665.json`: MultiQC report data for dataset 665, similarly used for quality control metrics.

+### `Data-Visualization`
+- **Purpose**: Contains the Jupyter Notebook(s) used for data analysis and visualization.
+- **Contents**:
+  - `Data-Visualization.ipynb`: A notebook dedicated to data visualization and analysis, including plots and insights derived from the datasets used in the project.

 ### `Machine-Learning`
 - **Purpose**: Contains files related to the machine learning models used to predict the quality of RNA datasets.
 - **Contents**: